This is how to do a cleanse from a functional medicine perspective. Sane. Grounded. Safe. Read the sister post to this, Detox Phases 1, 2, and 3.

 While doing a retreat or staycation is idyllic, in reality, you can do a focused cleanse during regular life.
 Just pay attention to these lifestyle factors:

 - Wind down during your detox.
 You don’t want to detox while jacking up your stress hormones.
 Remember HPA-D and detox do not mix.
 So get your stress in order.
 Add restorative yoga, meditation, journaling, or infrared sauna time.

 - It’s also important to sleep well and enough.
 Eight hours per night is a minimum.
 Nine or ten is ideal.
 Give your body time to rest, clean and repair.

 - Move, move, move!
 Any movement is great, and sweating has an added bonus, as 1% of sweat is composed of toxic waste.
 Special caution here: If you have HPA-D, tone down exercise.
 Do move, but don’t overdo.

-Chemical toxins.
+- Chemical toxins.
 Which toxins do you harbor?
 You can test for biotoxins, such as mold.
 You can also test for metals and various chemical exposures.
-Best bet: Great Plains for environmental toxins or myco (mold) toxins, Quicksilver for metals.
+Choices: environmental toxins which includes glyphosate (Roundup), myco (mold) toxins, and/or metals.

-Detox capacity.
+- Detox capacity.
 What is the status of your body’s master antioxidant glutathione?
 Your levels of B vitamins?
 Your oxidative stress?
+Your detox pathways?
 Target your detox supplements and foods more accurately.
 Best bet: Organix.